-New product launch has gotten more challenging since we last wrote about it.
+New product launch has gotten more challenging in recent years.
 As corporations have cut back on true R&D, it’s often smaller companies bringing new technologies to market.
-There are often resource challenges, unclear accountabilities, and ad hoc project teams with competing priorities.
+Many companies experience resource challenges, unclear accountabilities, and ad hoc project teams with competing priorities.

-Both large and small companies face common barriers to product launch success:
+Both large and small companies face these common barriers to product launch success:

-- Lack of data — Companies often have insufficient information on market sizing, customer needs, and other market factors.
+- Lack of data — Companies often have insufficient information on market sizing, customer needs, and other market factors, which can make it difficult to enter new markets.
 In the worst case scenario, this can lead to solving a problem that doesn’t exist, or solving a problem for too small of an addressable audience.